Call for Reproducibility Track Papers

 - To increase visibility and impact of your results.

-For the reproducibility assessment, two independent members of the Programme Committee will interact with the authors to check the availability of the data, source code, documentation, configuration requirements and reproduce the most important results of the paper.
+For the Reproducibility Line of Assessment, two independent members of the Programme Committee will interact with the authors to check the availability of the data, source code, documentation, configuration requirements and reproduce the most important results of the paper.
+For the Replicability Line of Assessment, one member of the Programme Committee will interact with the authors in order to assess if the authors have supplied enough materials about their work so an interested researcher could re-run the experiments in question.

 Submission: via EasyChair